Parenting Coordination

 · any other issues as agreed by the parents and included in the court order or stipulation appointing the parenting coordinator

-No, this is beyond the scope of the Parenting Coordinator’s role.
+No, this is beyond the scope of the Parenting Coordinator’s role and authority.

 Can a Parenting Coordinator serve in more than one role?